-More than 5,000 delegates from 187 member nations were attending the conference at the U.N.’s European headquarters, Palais des Nations, in Geneva.
+More than 5,000 delegates from 187 member nations were attending the conference at the U.N.'s European headquarters in the Palais des Nations.

 The ILO, part of the United Nations system, said it identified workplace harassment and violence as an important issue in 2015 — before the #MeToo movement emerged last year.
 Now, ILO delegates are being asked take up a proposal for a legally binding international treaty or standard in 2019 to strengthen worker protections against harassment and violence.